LoRaConnect: Unlocking HTTP Potential on LoRa Backbones for Remote Areas and Ad-Hoc Networks: LoRaWeb Access Methods

 \subsection{Receiver Transmitter Synchronization}

-Sender-receiver synchronization is essential to minimize the number of lost messages.
+{ Sender-receiver synchronization is essential to minimize message loss.
+A client node in the LoRaWeb system initiates a request to access resources on the server.
+As described in Algorithm \ref{synchronize_nodes}, the server node looks up for the requested resource, i.e., the webpage, and slices the payload.
+During this time, the client waits for messages from the server to start receiving the chunks.
+The server awaits an acknowledgment (ACK) after transmitting each chunk.
+If the ACK does not arrive within a user-configurable duration, it resends the last chunk as it assumes message loss.
+If a subsequent ACK is lost, the server dynamically adjusts the timeout duration and continues.
+The number of retries is also user-configurable and allows to avoid excessive retransmissions.
+The receiver resends an ACK with the ID of the last received chunk in case an expected chunk is not received within a timeout.
 Moreover, the receivers do not listen to incoming packets all the time.
-It only listens for transmissions until the end keyword, that is, \emph{$<$/html$>$} is received.
+It only listens for transmissions until the end keyword \emph{$<$/html$>$} is received.
 The receiver stops listening after a timeout when the keyword is not received due to synchronization faults.
-A client node in the proposed system initiates a request to access the server's resources.
-It sends the URL to the server node for the synchronization and transmission to begin.

-As described in Algorithm \ref{synchronize_nodes}, the server node looks up for the requested webpage.
-At this point, the client waits for messages from the server and starts receiving the chunks.
-Each message exchange returns an acknowledgment (ACK) message to the sender.
-A sender node waits for an ACK after transmitting a message.
-If the ACK does not arrive within a predefined duration, it assumes transmission failure and resends the last chunk.
-This ensures that the client and server remain synchronized and that no chunks are lost or duplicated.
-The receiver resends an ACK corresponding to the last successfully processed chunk to synchronize with the server.
-Upon successfully exchanging all the message chunks, the algorithm returns a ``Success" status; otherwise, it returns ``Failure".
-As the number of transmissions depends on the number of pieces of the message to be transferred, which in turn depends on the payload size, the algorithm executes on the server node in $O(n)$ time.
+As the number of transmissions depends on the number of pieces of the message to be transferred, which in turn depends on the payload size, the algorithm executes in $O(n)$ time.}